 Another top reason is learning a different language and culture.
 While Japanese is arguably one of the hardest languages in the world and the culture can be super complicated and intimidating for the average foreigner, anime does help them make learning about a new language and/or culture more exciting and interesting.
 The myth of "Non-Japanese people cannot learn Japanese in anime" had been completely false because Japanese schoolkids learn the language by watching their favorite series.

-However, while it does have great benefits, anime does have its drawbacks.
+While watching anime does have great benefits, it also has its drawbacks.
 There are times that anime had made wrong statements about the actual culture etiquette that Japanese people cannot do in real life.
 For example, in many anime series, the characters would interact in the rooftops from time to time.
 In reality, it's actually forbidden to go on the rooftops.
 Also, the Japanese language seems to be more casual in anime than it is in real life, mostly filled with slangs.
 So, there can be times that Japanese people would be weirded out when you try your Japanese from anime.
 For Japanese people, it's disrespectful and rude to show a "too-friendly" approach to them unexpectedly.

 Also, anime does show unsettling and controversial moments that would make the average viewer feel super uncomfortable.
 With anime series such as Kodomo no Jikan, Elfied Lied, and Corpse Party (best not Google it...), it shows disturbing content such as blood, gore, any kind of torture, romantic relationships with huge age-gaps, etc.).
 Japanese anime does have its fair share of controversies that made the episodes either be heavily censored or outright banned for viewers to see.
 Even though people can probably see it online...